Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 1324F: franken from several Nu22’s
 - 1326F: thicker outer lines
 - 13272: single line
+- 13281: made from scratch, with metrics of Unicode
 - 13288: gave more space above/below
 - 13289: same
 - 13290: from scratch